msv-lab/llm-play/README.md

     --output samples samples.json

-[WIP] To update an existing store, the `--update` option should be used instead of `--output`:

-    llm-play --prompt *.md --update samples

-In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the prompt labels with matching hashes will be updated, and the old responses are removed.

 ## Data Transformation

 Data transformation can be used, for example, to extract relevant information from the generated samples or from data extracted in earlier stages.
 This is to extract text within the tag `<answer> ... </answer>` from all samples in `samples`, and save the results into the directory `extracted`: